-To enhance the curriculum to provide additional opportunities for individual talent to thrive: funding provided qualified assistants to give music tuition and photography sessions.
+To enhance the curriculum to provide additional opportunities for individual talent to thrive: funding provided qualified assistants to give music tuition.

 Special Support assistants: funding provided support for a small group of KS3 SLD learners (Severe Learning Difficulties) enabling them to achieve their potential.
-This group meets each morning for literacy/ numeracy and Occupational Therapy / sensory work specifically targeting the needs of this group of learners
+This group meets each week to ensure that they receive the highest quality of provision possible.

 Special Support assistants:

 Funding provided us with the opportunity to design and build our own school Cafe.
-This has enabled u to train staff to run employment based programmes of study for KS4 & KS5 learners.
+This has enabled us to train staff to run employment based programmes of study for KS4 & KS5 learners.

-Pupil premium funding has been used this year to support a small group of young people to attend residential trips across key stages 3, 4 and 5.
+Pupil premium funding has been allocated this year to support a small group of young people to attend residential trips across key stages 3, 4 and 5.*

 SEMH and Expressive Arts projects:

-Pupil premium funding has been used this year to train staff and support groups of pupils to access projects linked to the arts inclusive of work with:
+Pupil premium funding has been used this year to train staff and support groups of pupils to access projects linked to the arts in our new Green Arts space.